 To honour Dr. Ian Bowmer’s retirement after 11 years as Executive Director of the Medical Council of Canada (MCC), the MCC sought to award a one-time Dr. Ian Bowmer Award for Leadership in Social Accountability at our 2019 Annual Meeting.

 The MCC launched a call for nominations to Schools of Medicine across the country in the hopes of awarding $5,000 to one medical student and to one resident who had demonstrated leadership in social accountability.
 The MCC Selection Committee had their work cut out for them as we received 21 nominations from 12 schools, and all were equally impressive.

 The Committee selected two award winners, a medical student from Alberta who advocated for training in gender-affirming care and a resident who improved addiction treatment services in Northern Ontario, based on their capacity to engage society with respect and forge a common vision through collaboration with stakeholders.
 The recipients for the Dr. Ian Bowmer award are Dr. Nicole Thompson and Dr. Lloyd Douglas, who received their awards at the MCC Annual Meeting in Ottawa in September.

 Dr. Nicole Thompson, who grew up in Edmonton, had been in medical school at the University of Calgary for just six months when she raised the issue of gender-affirming care during a course on how to conduct genital examinations on men and women.

-Gender-diverse people have higher rates of suicide, sexual assault, and homelessness, and overall poorer outcomes than people who identify with the genders they were assigned at birth, Thompson points out.
-These outcomes are what motivate her to improve care.
+Gender-diverse people have higher rates of suicide, sexual assault, and homelessness, and overall poorer outcomes than people who identify with the genders they were assigned at birth, Dr. Thompson points out.
+These outcomes are what motivates her to improve care.